 Carly’s story might be a short one, but there was a clear distinction between her reading anatomy with passion and doing well in her tests.

-There were specific strategies she implemented which helped her out, and that’s exactly what you’re going to learn today.
+There were specific strategies she implemented that helped her out, and that’s exactly what you’re going to learn today.

-But before that, we’d be taking you through an overview of what anatomy is, the various branches, peculiarities, why you need to study anatomy and other important conceplolts related to this guide; how to study anatomy.
+But before that, we’d be taking you through an overview of what anatomy is, the various branches, peculiarities, why you need to study anatomy, and other important concepts related to this guide; how to study anatomy.

 If that’s all great, then let’s get to it ASAP!